trailblazer/reform/README.md

 Since Reform 2.0 you need to specify which **validation backend** you want to use (unless you're in a Rails environment where ActiveModel will be used).

-To use ActiveModel (not recommended as it doesn't support removing validations).
+To use ActiveModel (not recommended because very out-dated).

 ```ruby
 require "reform/form/active_model/validations"